- Home›

-Many Delaware County Community College students transfer to four-year colleges and universities.
-The College’s Transfer Office is set up to help students with the transfer process.
+Many Delaware County Community College students transfer to four-year colleges and universities, or to two-year colleges through our Shared Program Transfer Agreements.
+The College’s Transfer & Articulation Office is set up to help students with the transfer process.
 Transfer Advisors can answer your questions or guide you step-by-step through the transfer process.
-If you are planning to transfer, you are strongly encouraged to meet with a transfer advisor within your first semester (or before you reach 24 college credits from all institutions attended).
+If you are planning to transfer, you are strongly encouraged to meet with a Transfer Advisor within your first semester.

 Marple - 610-359-5060